To inspire and cultivate the conservation of tropical plant biodiversity, and connect it to the culture of Hawaiʻi through education and research.

 Responsibilities of Lyon Arboretum

-- Develop a major resource center for tropical plants with Hawaiʻi/Pacific Basin/Asian focus by enhancing our living plant collection and establishing an appropriate reference library and herbarium.
+- Develop a major resource center for tropical plants with Hawaiʻi/Pacific Basin/Asian focus by enhancing our living plant collection

 - Make our collections and information available to a broad clientele including students, researchers, industry, and the general public by performing and disseminating the results of research, by appropriate outreach and educational activities, and through plant and seed exchange programs.